anasakhomach/anasakhomach.github.io/_projects/10_project.md

 </swiper-container>
 ---
 <div class="caption">
-    Screenshots from the Maven Market Power BI project, from data shaping to the final dashboard
+    Screenshots from the AdventureWorks Power BI project, from data shaping to the final dashboard.
 </div>

-This project involved analyzing the AdventureWorks dataset to uncover sales trends and key performance indicators.
-I designed and built a comprehensive, interactive dashboard using Microsoft Power BI to present these findings in an accessible and user-friendly way.
+This project is an analysis of the AdventureWorks dataset.
+I used Microsoft Power BI to build an interactive dashboard that shows sales trends and other key metrics.

-The live, interactive report is embedded below.
-You can click on different charts and filters to explore the data.
+The goal was to make the data easy to explore.
+You can click on the charts and filters to see the data for yourself.

 <hr>